evilvasile/EvilExtractor/README.md

 In short, it's a GUI application I made for running the "Prey (2017) pak decryption tool" on multiple files, sequentially.

+The original thread for the actual decryption tools is here: https://forum.xentax.com/viewtopic.php?f=10&t=16241

 ## How to use

 ### Decrypting the Prey *.pak files